gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 sweet ice, and I'm not ashamed to say my jaw dropped too.
 The two Brown Grass Darpani who'd joined up with us a month back got down on their knees and pressed their foreheads into the dirt to give them a full honor.
-The shoulders they had---the horses, I mean, not the Darpani---and the way they walked…  I hadn't seen their equal since the emir of Armaq rode out to be hanged.
+The shoulders they had—the horses, I mean, not the Darpani—and the way they walked…  I hadn't seen their equal since the emir of Armaq rode out to be hanged.

 I joined the crowd gathering at the paddock fence and nodded to the two Darpani as they dusted off their knees.
-They were wearing the same clothes they'd worn the whole trip---leather vests with lace-up sides, wool trousers that came halfway up to their ribs, and heavy sandals.
-They were brothers, maybe, or cousins, or something we don't have a word for---you can't beat the Darpani when it comes to making family complicated.
+They were wearing the same clothes they'd worn the whole trip—leather vests with lace-up sides, wool trousers that came halfway up to their ribs, and heavy sandals.
+They were brothers, maybe, or cousins, or something we don't have a word for—you can't beat the Darpani when it comes to making family complicated.
 We'd gotten to know each other the way you do when there's no one else to talk to except your horse, and they'd been steady in a couple of tricky spots.